pghvlaans/sbotools/README.md

 ## What's New, Compared to Version 2.7?
 **sbotools-3.x** is Slackware 15.0-compatible.
 While [ChangeLog](/sbotools/ChangeLog/) has a more complete list of changes, here are some of the highlights:

-* Blacklist and request optional dependencies with `sbotools.hints`
+* Blacklist and request optional dependencies with `sbotools.hints` and/or `sbohints`
 * Use a customizable git branch to clone the local repository
 * New git-based default URLs, with the option to use default rsync URLs instead
 * Optionally upgrade on build increments and report out-of-tree SlackBuilds
 * Save build options and offer to re-use them
-* Search installed reverse dependencies
+* Search and rebuild installed reverse dependencies
 * Optionally use GPG to verify git commits and rsync clones

 Those who prefer a more traditional **sbotools** experience can use the **CLASSIC** metasetting to disable most new on-screen messaging and lock other settings to version 2.7 behavior. [sbotools2](https://git.server.ky/slackcoder/sbotools2/about/), a Slackware 15.0-compatible **sbotools-2.7** maintenance fork by Slack Coder, may also be of interest.